-About 80 species from around the world are currently placed in the genus Anaphothrips, of which 17 are known from North America, all living on grasses (Nakahara, 1995), and 43 from Australia, mostly living on plants other than grasses (Mound & Masumoto, 2009).
+Rather more than 80 species from around the world are currently placed in the genus Anaphothrips, of which 17 are from North America, all living on grasses (Nakahara, 1995), and 43 from Australia, mostly living on plants other than grasses (Mound & Masumoto, 2009).
 The species are structurally very similar to each other, although A. sudanensis is unusual in having strongly bicoloured females.

 Anaphothrips sudanensis Trybom